Elvis Collectibles or Collectibles

 If you are looking to become a serious investor of Elvis collectibles, the novelty retro items, and vintage toys and clothing produced red in the mid 1950’s reap the best value for money and have the potential to greatly increase in value.

-Demand for a particular Elvis collectable item has a direct reflection on the value.
+Demand for a particular Elvis collectible item has a direct reflection on the value.
 Fans who seek out a single item to complete a set will often pay more than a general collector will.
 Dealers will often wait until they have a complete set before going to auction.
 Elvis Trading Cards: The Paint by Numbers Set issued in 1957 original sold for $2.00.
 Today, this item (in good condition) would fetch $1,000.
-Elvis Novelty Items (Dolls-Teddy Bears-Lunchboxes-Scrapbooks-Record Cases, etc.)
+Elvis Novelty Items (Dolls, Teddy Bears, Lunchboxes, Scrapbooks, Record Cases etc)

 45 Vinyl (Originals-Special Color Series)

 33 1/3 Vinyl (Originals or Special Picture Discs)

 Magazines (Cut-outs are always subject to author’s copyright)

 Movie Poster & Lobby Cards (Originals vs Copies vs Foreign Languages)